Actindo-AG/Documentation/Webhooks/Integration/01_ManageWorkers.md

 2. Enter a name for the worker in the *Name* field.
 It is recommended to describe the execution mode and the retry algorithm in the name for better identification later.

 3. Define the retry algorithm comma-separated in the *Retry algorithm* field.
 It defines the time intervals in seconds in which the worker execution should be retried after a webhook message could not be sent successfully.
+You have the following options:
-You can let the field empty.
-In this case, the default is used: 1, 2, 3, 4 (1 => 60 sec, 2 => 120 sec, 3 => 300 sec, 4 => 600 sec) You have the following options: <!---Ergänzen-->
+    -   You can let the field empty. <!--- Stimmt das?-->In this case, the following default is used: First try = 60 sec, second try = 120 sec, third try = 300 sec, fourth try = 600 sec.
+    - You can define up to 4 time intervals in seconds, for example **60, 300, 600, 6000**.
+Each time intervall is counted from the time of the first try.<!---Stimmt das ?-->

 4. Define the number of jobs in case you have decided for parallel processing.